 Nursing is the perfect job for you in many ways.
-You get to help others and make a difference; plus you’re setting a good example for your kids.
-But there comes a point for some nurses where the stress of the job becomes just too much to handle.
+You get to help others and make a difference, all while setting a good example.
+But there comes a point for some nurses where the stress of the job becomes too much to handle.

 1. Nurse educator